ligolang/tezos-academy/src/frontend/src/pages/Chapters/JS/ChapterVariant/course.md

 let tail: coin = Tail();
 ```

 The names Head and Tail in the definition of the type coin are called data constructors, or variants.
-In this particular, they carry no information beyond their names, so they are called constant constructors.
+In this particular case, they carry no information beyond their names, so they are called constant constructors.

 In general, it is interesting for variants to carry some information, and thus go beyond enumerated types.
-In the following, we show how to define different kinds of users of a system.
+In the following example, we show how to define different kinds of users of a system.

 ```
 type id = nat;